catawba-data-mining/CIS-3902-Data-Mining/README.md

 Getting Started:<br>
 1. Create and verify a Github Account.<br>
 2. Sign in to Github.<br>
-3. Follow instructions in Blackboard for the weekly assignments for class.<br>
+3. Follow instructions in Blackboard for the weekly assignments for class on https://github.com/catawba-data-mining/CIS-3902-Data-Mining/blob/main/README.md.<br>

 TEXTBOOKS:  The texts for the class are provided by UC Berkeley: